-Proxy Voting Policies and Procedures May 2019
+Proxy Voting Policies and Procedures February 2023

-PROXY VOTING POLICY AND PROCEDURES SUMMARY
+PROXY VOTING POLICIES AND PROCEDURES

-The Boston Partners Governance Committee (the "Committee") is responsible for administering and overseeing Boston Partners' proxy voting process.
-The Committee makes decisions on proxy policy, establishes formal Proxy Voting Policies (the "Policies") and updates the Policies as necessary, but no less frequently than annually.
-In addition, the Committee, in its sole discretion, delegates certain functions to internal departments and/or engage third-party vendors to assist in the proxy voting process.
-Finally, selected members of the Committee will be responsible for evaluating and resolving conflicts of interest relating to Boston Partners' proxy voting process.
+Boston Partners Global Investors, Inc. ("Boston Partners") is an investment adviser comprised of two divisions, Boston Partners and Weiss, Peck & Greer Partners ("WPG").
+Boston Partners' Governance Committee (the "Committee") is comprised of representatives from portfolio management, securities analyst, portfolio research, quantitative research, investor relations, sustainability and engagement, and legal/compliance teams.
+The Committee is responsible for administering and overseeing Boston Partners' proxy voting process.
+The Committee makes decisions on proxy policy, establishes formal Boston Partners' Proxy Voting Policies (the "Proxy Voting Policies") and updates the Proxy Voting Policies as necessary, but no less frequently than annually.
+In addition, the Committee, in its sole discretion, delegates certain functions to internal departments and/or engages third-party vendors to assist in the proxy voting process.
+Finally, members of the Committee are responsible for evaluating and resolving conflicts of interest relating to Boston Partners' proxy voting process.

-To assist Boston Partners in carrying out our responsibilities with respect to proxy activities, the firm has engaged Institutional Shareholder Services Inc. ("ISS"), a third-party corporate governance research service, which is registered as an investment adviser.
-ISS receives all proxy-related materials for securities held in client accounts and votes the proposals in accordance with Boston Partners' Policies.
-While Boston Partners may consider ISS's recommendations on proxy issues, Boston Partners bears ultimate responsibility for proxy voting decisions.
+To assist Boston Partners in carrying out our responsibilities with respect to proxy activities, Boston Partners has engaged Institutional Shareholder Services Inc. ("ISS"), a third-party corporate governance research service, which is registered as an investment adviser.
+ISS receives all proxy-related materials for securities held in client accounts and votes the proposals in accordance with Boston Partners' Proxy Voting Policies.
+ISS assists Boston Partners with voting execution through an electronic vote management system that allows ISS to pre-populate and automatically submit votes in accordance with Boston Partners' Proxy Voting Policies.
+While Boston Partners may consider ISS's recommendations on proxy issues, Boston Partners bears ultimate responsibility for proxy voting decisions and can change votes via ISS' electronic voting platform at any time before a meeting's cut-off date.
 ISS also provides recordkeeping and vote-reporting services.